 - To do this, click on the Windows key to open the Start menu and type the word “camera.”

 - Now, wait for the app appears in the search results.

 - The webcam is turned on, displaying a live video of yourself on the screen.
 You can adjust the webcam to center your face on the video screen.

-If you connected to internet, then the simple way to test camera is online.
+If you are connected to the internet, then the simple way to test the camera is online.

-- Go to https://webcammictest.com/ in a web browser.
-You can use any web browser on PC or Mac.
+- Go to the official website of the webcam in a web browser.
+You can use any web browser on a PC or Mac.